 Your computer keyboard features the frame travel function.
-This topic provides information about the behavior of the keyboard.
+This topic provides information on the behavior of the keyboard.

-Your computer might look slightly different from the illustrations in this topic.

-• In the notebook mode, the keyboard, the trackpad, and the TrackPoint pointing stick are automatically enabled.
+- Depending on the model, your computer might look different from the illustrations in this topic. - In the notebook mode, the keyboard, the trackpad, and the TrackPoint pointing stick are automatically enabled.
 In the stand mode, tablet mode, and tent mode, the keyboard, the trackpad, and the TrackPoint pointing stick are automatically disabled.